phalcon/rest-api/README.md

 - Stop execution as early as possible when an error occurs
 - Execution
     - NotFound          - 404 when the resource requested is not found
-    - Payload           - Check the posted JSON string if it is correct
     - Authentication    - After a `/login` checks the `Authentication` header
     - TokenUser         - When a token is supplied, check if it corresponds to a user in the database
     - TokenVerification - When a token is supplied, check if it is correctly signed